Steve Wright (DJ): Steve Wright's Summer Nights

-Between 21st and 24th of August 2023, Wright took over the evening show for a week to host Steve Wright's Summer Nights between 7 and 9pm.
+Between 21 and 24 August 2023, Wright took over the evening show for a week to host Steve Wright's Summer Nights between 7 and 9pm.

 Pick of the Pops

-On 10 August 2023, it was announced that Wright would become the new host of Pick of the Pops, from 14 October 2023, replacing Paul Gambaccini.
+On 10 August 2023, it was announced that Wright would become the new host of Pick of the Pops from 21 October 2023, replacing Paul Gambaccini.
 He presented the show until 10 February 2024.
 On 15 April, it was announced that Mark Goodier would take over the show in July.
 Gary Davies took over this programme during the interim period.

 Career outside radio

 From 1980 to 1989, Wright was a regular presenter on Top of the Pops.
-Wright also presented a BBC TV series, The Steve Wright People Show, from 1994 to 1995.
+Wright also presented a BBC television series, Steve Wright's People Show, from 1994 to 1995.
 His next stint in television was as the narrator and writer of the retro pop show Top of the Pops 2 between 1997 and 2009.
 The last episode of TOTP2 he presented was the Michael Jackson special broadcast on 27 June 2009.